Introduction to Cerebral Palsy

 - Athetosis: Abnormal muscle contractions that cause slow, involuntary writhing movements.

 - Chorea: Irregular, unpredictable jerking movements.
 When chorea occurs in conjunction with athetosis, it is known as choreoathetosis.

 Mixed Cerebral Palsy

 Mixed cerebral palsy involves a combination of symptoms that don’t all fit within a single subtype of CP.
 For example, a child may have both hypertonia and hypotonia.
 In other words, some of their muscles are too tight, while others are too loose (3).

 In addition to being divided into the main types discussed above (spastic, ataxic, athetoid/dyskinetic, and mixed), cerebral palsy can also be classified by using a variety of organizational/diagnostic systems.
 These include the following:

 - Manual Ability Classification System (MACS)

 - Communication Function Classification System (CFCS)

-In the muscle tone classification system, cerebral palsy is described based on how muscle tone is impaired.
-The two muscle tone classifications are as follows:
+Cerebral palsy may be described based on how muscle tone is impaired.
+The following terms are often used:

-- Hypertonia: A physiological term used to describe abnormally high muscle tone.
-Individuals with hypertonia and hypertonic cerebral palsy have increased muscle tone, which creates muscular stiffness and rigidity.
+- Hypertonic cerebral palsy: Hypertonic or hypertonia refers to abnormally high muscle tone, which creates muscular stiffness and rigidity.
 Spastic cerebral palsy is characterized by hypertonia.